Percy Bysshe Shelley: Elopement with Mary Godwin

-In May 1814, Shelley began visiting his mentor Godwin almost daily, and soon fell in love with Mary, the sixteen-year-old daughter of Godwin and the late feminist author Mary Wollstonecraft.
+In May 1814, Shelley began visiting his mentor, William Godwin, almost daily.
+He soon fell in love with Godwin's sixteen-year-old daughter, Mary, whose mother was the late feminist writer Mary Wollstonecraft.
 Shelley and Mary declared their love for each other during a visit to her mother's grave in the churchyard of St Pancras Old Church on 26 June.
 When Shelley told Godwin that he intended to leave Harriet and live with Mary, his mentor banished him from the house and forbade Mary from seeing him.
 Shelley and Mary eloped to Europe on 28 July, taking Mary's step-sister Claire Clairmont with them.
-Before leaving, Shelley had secured a loan of £3,000 but had left most of the funds at the disposal of Godwin and Harriet, who was now pregnant.
+Before leaving, Shelley had secured a loan of £3,000 but had left most of the funds at the disposal of Godwin and Harriet, who was again pregnant.
 The financial arrangement with Godwin led to rumours that he had sold his daughters to Shelley.

-Shelley, Mary and Claire made their way across war-ravaged France where Shelley wrote to Harriet, asking her to meet them in Switzerland with the money he had left for her.
-Hearing nothing from Harriet in Switzerland, and unable to secure sufficient funds or suitable accommodation, the three travelled to Germany and Holland before returning to England on 13 September.
+Shelley, Mary and Claire made their way across war-ravaged France, where Shelley wrote to Harriet, asking her to meet them in Switzerland with the money he had left for her.
+Hearing nothing from Harriet in Switzerland, and unable to secure sufficient funds or suitable accommodation, the three travelled to Germany and Holland, before returning to England on 13 September.

 Shelley spent the next few months trying to raise loans and avoid bailiffs.
 Mary was pregnant, lonely, depressed and ill.
 Her mood was not improved when she heard that, on 30 November, Harriet had given birth to Charles Bysshe Shelley, heir to the Shelley fortune and baronetcy.
 This was followed, in early January 1815, by news that Shelley's grandfather, Sir Bysshe, had died leaving an estate worth £220,000.
 The settlement of the estate, and a financial settlement between Shelley and his father (now Sir Timothy), however, was not concluded until April the following year.

 In February 1815, Mary gave premature birth to a baby girl who died ten days later, deepening her depression.
 In the following weeks, Mary became close to Hogg who temporarily moved into the household.
 Shelley was almost certainly having a sexual relationship with Claire at this time, and it is possible that Mary, with Shelley's encouragement, was also having a sexual relationship with Hogg.
 In May Claire left the household, at Mary's insistence, to reside in Lynmouth.

-In August Shelley and Mary moved to Bishopsgate where Shelley worked on Alastor, a long poem in blank verse based on the myth of Narcissus and Echo.
-Alastor was published in an edition of 250 in early 1816 to poor sales and largely unfavourable reviews from the conservative press.
+In August, Shelley and Mary moved to Bishopsgate, where Shelley worked on Alastor, a long poem in blank verse based on the myth of Narcissus and Echo.
+Alastor was published in an edition of 250 copies in early 1816 to poor sales and largely unfavourable reviews from the conservative press.

 On 24 January 1816, Mary gave birth to William Shelley.
 Shelley was delighted to have another son, but was suffering from the strain of prolonged financial negotiations with his father, Harriet and William Godwin.
 Shelley showed signs of delusional behaviour and was contemplating an escape to the continent.